 About Sophia

-Sophia Gaston is a London-based foreign policy expert.
+Sophia Gaston is a London-based British foreign policy expert.
+She is a Research Fellow in the Centre for Statecraft and National Security in the Department of War Studies at King’s College London.
 Her research focuses on strengthening the resilience and competitiveness of advanced liberal democracies in a turbulent geopolitical era, with a particular focus on British strategic advantage.

-Sophia is also an Expert Associate at the National Security College at the Australian National University in Canberra, and an Academic Fellow at the European Policy Centre in Brussels.
+Sophia also holds affiliations as a Senior Fellow at the global security think tank ASPI, an Expert Associate at the National Security College at the Australian National University in Canberra, and an Academic Fellow at the European Policy Centre in Brussels.

-Sophia has a unique purview of geopolitics due to her deep understanding of domestic social and political trends, and her in-depth work centring citizens at the heart of an internationalist foreign policy agenda.
-She has pioneered quantitative and qualitative research into the evolving social attitudes on foreign policy in the United Kingdom, establishing the gold-standard annual surveys on public opinion on international affairs.
+Sophia has a unique perspective on geopolitics due to her deep understanding of domestic social and political trends, having pioneered quantitative and qualitative research into the evolving social attitudes on foreign policy in the United Kingdom, establishing the gold-standard annual surveys on public opinion on international affairs.
 She has written several highly influential studies into how to bring together domestic and international policy agendas, as a means of supporting public consent for more open, ambitious and connected foreign policy missions.
 Sophia is also focused on exploring the implications that our allies' complicated domestic social landscapes will pose for the UK's own strategic objectives, including the crucial relationship with the United States.

 Sophia's previous research has focused on populism, nationalism, and the growth of anti-establishment movements, as well as broader threats to governance in Western nations, including disinformation, trust in institutions and social competition.
 She led large-scale, innovative social studies into the significance of nostalgia as a contemporary cultural and political force in the United Kingdom, France and Germany, and a six-country study into the activation of 'fear' in Europe's political culture.

 Sophia is a regular media commentator for national and global publications and broadcast television, and frequently presents on her research at UK and international conferences.
-She also advises governments, NGOs, and private sector organisations on geopolitical risk, strategic forecasting and policy development.
+She also advises the UK Government and private sector organisations on geopolitical risk, strategic forecasting, and policy development.

 Speaking and Writing Highlights